-Supporting evidence attached Yes / No
+Yes / No

-attached

-Nature of the

-supporting evidence you are submitting:
+attached Nature of the supporting evidence you are submitting:

-you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Drive and Data Brate anti-am- Privacy and Data Prote Your personal data is be ection: eing used by the School and LA for the purpos es of an application t or admission to school.
-We undertake to ensure e your personal data will only be used in accor dance with our priva cy notice which can be .devon.gov.uk/privacy/privacy-notices/ your consent at any time d LA using your personal data as outlined in our privacy notice.
-You n ave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions exercise any of your rights under the General Da fficer at 01392 383000 or at accesstoinforma protection, visit https://new.devon.gov.uk/access school. integration, viole integration and integration otomiomation/data p or contact the I confirm that I have submitted a LA Common Application Form.
-Toomin that Thave submitted a LA Common Application Form.
-Applicant's name Date Please sign here 5 1
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote otion eing used by the School and LA for the purposes of an app olication for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our priva acy notice which can be devon.gov.uk/privacy/privacy-notices/ Please confirm by s d LA using your personal data as outlined in our privacy notic your consent at any time ,e. roun lave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Team at adn exercise any of your rights under the General Data Protection fficer at 01392 383000 or at accesstoinformationsecure protection, visit https://new.devon.gov.uk/accesstoinformatic school.
+I confirm that I have submitted a LA Common Application Form.
+Applicant's name Date Please sign here